Jeremy Clyde: Radio

+Theatre

 In 1965, Clyde appeared in a stage production of The Passion Flower Hotel, a musical adaptation written by John Barry and Trevor Peacock, at the Prince of Wales Theatre in London.
-It also featured Jane Birkin, Francesca Annis, Pauline Collins, Nicky Henson and Bill Kenwright.
+It also featured Jane Birkin, Francesca Annis, Pauline Collins, Nicky Henson, and Bill Kenwright.

 In 1969, he appeared in Conduct Unbecoming as part of the original cast, which included Paul Jones.
 He also travelled to the US as part of the original Broadway cast.